USAP Leadership

 Cato is a self-diagnosed "internet addict".
 For the past few years, he has been working on a project that will change the world of education and econsumerism forever(!).

-Cato is based in Silver Spring, MD.
-When he is not online, Cato enjoys hanging out with his friends, playing tennis and soccer, hiking in the Shenandoah National Park and the local Rock Creek Park, watching movies, listening to music, and reading.
+Cato is now based in Harare, Zimbabwe.
+When he is not online, Cato enjoys hanging out with his friends, playing tennis and soccer, hiking, watching movies, listening to music, and reading.